clux/facemaulers/recaps/115-velddrinnsshark.md

 NOTES:
 - chronomancy use, narrate black weave around mordai

-initiative;
+- retry book loot: put on some of the women there to loot, or elsewhere

+## Combat
+Drow Inquisitor;
+- you are not authorized within the acropolis

+Irae:
+- you should have stayed out of this (she tethers to the dragon)

+### initiative
 24 Mordai
+21 Irae (round 3)
 19 GW
 14 Drow Inquisitor
 11 Faey
-shadow dragon?

-## Combat
-Drow Inquisitor;
-- you are not authorized within the acropolis
+10 shadow dragon (round 2)

 Players:
 - Florent